jeffhammond/blog/MPI_Needs_ABI.md

 It is the MPI Forum's responsibility to act on behalf of its users, in order to remain relevant.

+## Relevant prior art / best practice

+A very useful principal of the MPI Forum is that it does not standardize research, but practice.
+In the case of ABI compatibility, the HPC user community at [CEA](http://www-hpc.cea.fr/) has found the ABI issue to be sufficiently obnoxious that they built [wi4mpi](https://github.com/cea-hpc/wi4mpi) specifically to solve this problem.
+CEA has been shipping this software since 2016, although the original license prevented its widespread use until now.

+It is also known that there is a patent on one particular methods of interoperating different MPI ABIs that prevents its use by the open-source community, but which demonstrates that at least one company recognized the value of solving this problem important enough to patent it.
+Sadly, the patent holder only managed to prevent others from solving the problem in open-source -- they haven't actually bothered to implement the solution in a commercial product.

 ## Conclusion

 Every rational person in high-performance computing will admit that people are the most valuable